 - Music: For those who played a musical instrument, sang with a band, or simply enjoy tapping their toes to a particular genre of music, maintaining a connection to music is important, and while it may be as easy as playing favorite music and singing along, it could be made more engaging with a visit to a music store, attending a concert – again, the neighborhood high schools and colleges are a wonderful resource for musical performances, or hosting a talent show for loved ones who are also musically-inclined.

 - Work: Preserving a sense of purpose is important for every person.
 Men who are retired educators can volunteer to tutor or read to children through the library or school system; those who were handy with tools can continue to paint, help build bird feeders or squirrel houses, work on putting together model cars with the grandkids.
 Those many years of experience can continue to benefit the next generation!

-Consult with Hearts at Home In-Home Care, the experts in home and memory care in Overland Park and the surrounding areas, for further suggestions to help the older men in your life stay active and engaged in what interests them most.
+Consult with Hearts at Home In-Home Care, Kansas City home care experts serving the surrounding areas, for further suggestions to help the older men in your life stay active and engaged in what interests them most.
 Reach out to us today at 913-440-4209 for a free in-home consultation to learn how our highly vetted and well-trained in-home caregivers can provide restored joy and purpose every single day for those you love.